 memory_limit in your script by using the

 Note: Training can require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
 If you have more data than you can hold in memory, some learners allow you to train in batches.
-See the section on Training for more information.
+See the Online Learning section of the Training docs for more information.